ymericson/big-data-streets/README.md

 #### Serving Layer

 The serving layer takes the ORC tables in Hive, which were created in the batch layer, and stores them in HBase.
-These views can be called through ad-hoc queries that are requested from the web app.
+These views are pre-computed and called through ad-hoc queries that are requested from the web app.

 #### Speed Layer